 - Diablo II is all about this trope.
 Early in the game, it may seem useful to put your stat points into Energy, but by the time you reach end game you realize that those points have essentially been wasted, as all you care about by then is having just enough Strength to equip the best gear and then nothing but Vitality.
 Likewise, in later difficulties enemies have excessive resistance to various kinds of attack, and some of your spells scale better than others; it would be a real shame if you put all of your ability points into something useless.
 Surprise!

 - In Knights of the Old Republic you can get through most of the game with a balanced Jack-of-All-Trades build that focuses on social skills and nifty force powers.
 This grows more and more unwieldy as the game progresses, until the final boss is all but impossible if you aren't a highly specialized combat machine.
+Unless you just run away while throwing your lightsaber at him endlessly.
+It actually works better if you play as a character with a high level of Force points.
+Though it admittedly isn't very cinematic.

 - Mass Effect 2: A variation that differs from difficulty setting, and not progression through one playthrough.
 On lower difficulties, it's possible for the player to trick Shepard out with gear/abilities that boost his/her defense and allow him/her to soak up great amounts of enemy fire.
 On Hardcore or Insanity difficulty, though, that goes right out the window; the ONLY thing that matters on the highest difficulty is killing things before they kill you.
 Defense-boosting abilities become pointless, because at best it'll take three bullets to kill you instead of two.
 Thus, Damage Per Second becomes the player's top priority so that they can kill hostile damage sources as soon as possible.